 The Power of the iPad: Creativity & Versatility

-The iPad is a versatile device, of that there is no doubt.
+The iPad is a versatile device, and of that, there is no doubt.
 For instance, it can be used to take pictures or record video.
 An iPad can be used to compose music, browse the web, write a blog post, or create a multimedia presentation.
-It already replaces a number of separate devices that we used to rely on for just these tasks, so the notion of adding yet another use - an iPad document camera - does not take too much additional imagination.
+It already replaces a number of separate devices that we used to rely on for just these tasks, so the notion of adding yet another use—an iPad document camera—does not take too much additional imagination.
 This is, after all, a device that is now synonymous with creativity and versatility.
 So, let's take a look at how to set one up, and explore some ideas for how you might use it in the classroom.

 DIY iPad Document Camera Stands